gregberge/svgr/README.md

 #### Transform a whole directory

-A whole directory can be processed, all SVG files (matching `.svg` or `.SVG`) will be transformed into React components.
+A whole directory can be processed, all SVG files (matching `.svg` or `.SVG`) are transformed into React components.

 ```
 $ svgr -d icons icons